Adamskoullos/laravel-crud/README.md

 Route::post('/blog/create/post', [\App\Http\Controllers\BlogPostController::class, 'store']);

 ```
 The above route invokes the `store()` method within the `BlogPostController`.
-The below method takes in the request data, creates a new post and save the returned value as $newPost, using the `$newpost->id` to redirect to the new post view:
+The below method takes in the request data, creates a new post and save the returned value as $newPost, using the `$newPost->id` to redirect to the new post view:

 ```php
 /**